SURI Toothbrush review: How 2.0 fixed my biggest issue

 As you can see from my photos, the SURI Toothbrush is actually quite pretty.
 I never guessed I’d be saying that about a toothbrush, but here we are.

 They have a few different colours to choose from, including off-white, black, green, pink and blue.
-I chose the Midnight Black colour and the colour has remained the same throughout the years.
+I chose the Midnight Black colour, and the colour has remained the same throughout the years.

 The design shouldn’t matter, but it does.
 It makes me feel good every time I go to reach for it.
 The slimline base feels good in my hand, but it did take some getting used to after using clunky electric toothbrushes for most of my life.